Xlocsinjr/progProject/PROCESS.md

 - New optional idea for the grouped bar chart: Via checkboxes the user can choose which sectors the chart will show.
 - Today: Get the GHG emission per sector data in a usable json file.

+#### 17-01-2018    week2 - wednesday
+- Tried getting the GHG emission per sector data in a usable json file.